scalar-labs/scalar-kubernetes/docs/ScalarDLonAzureAKS.md

 * 1 Prometheus operator to collect metrics inside Kubernetes
 * 1 FluentBit Pod on each node to collect Kubernetes log
 * DNS Zone for internal host lookup
-* With Cassandra storage option (default):
+* With Cassandra option (default):
   * 3 Cassandra instances
   * 1 Cassy instance
   * 1 Reaper instance
-* With Cosmos DB storage option:
+* With Cosmos DB option:
   * A Cosmos DB Account
 * 1 Bastion instance with a public IP
 * 1 Monitor instance to collect metrics and logs

-## Storage Options
+## Database Options

-On Azure, there are two options for the backend storage: Cassandra and Cosmos DB.
+On Azure, there are two options for the backend database: Cassandra and Cosmos DB.
 Cassandra is the default.
-If you choose Cosmos DB, you will need some additional configuration to change the default in the instructions below.

 ## How to deploy